blainne/blainne.github.io/_posts/2017-03-21-akka-impressions.md

-*This concludes part 1 of this series.
+*This concludes part 1 of the series.
 In the next parts I want to focus on topics of asynchronicity and language support for actor model.*